Faustvii/R2Mods/README.md

 ## Changelog

+**1.1.2**

+* Added option to disable hiding of used interactables.
+* Added option to remove highlighting from used interactables.

 **1.1.1**

 * Split highlights into more categories and added options for enabling/disabling them.
 (Chests, Turrets, Drones, Shops, Scrapper, Duplicator)